-2.7 Sign-Off Form
+2.7 SIGN-OFF FORM

 IronCraft follows the general Safety Standards specified by the Farm Equipment Manufacturers Association (FEMA), and the American National Standards Institute (ANSI).
-Anyone who will be using and/or maintaining the rotary cutter must read and clearly understand ALL safety, operation and maintenance information presented in this manual.
+Anyone who will be using and/or maintaining the hydraulic reservoir system must read and clearly understand ALL safety, operation and maintenance information presented in this manual.

 Do not use or allow anyone else to use this rotary cutter until all information has been reviewed.
 Annually review this manual before the season start-up.

 Make periodic reviews of SAFETY and OPERATION of the rotary cutter a standard practice.
 An untrained operator is not qualified to use this rotary cutter.

-This sign-off sheet is provided for your records to show that all personnel who will be working with the equipment have read and understand the information in this Operation and Parts Manual and have been instructed in the operation of the equipment.
+This sign-off sheet at the end of this manual is provided for your record keeping to show that all personnel who will be working with the equipment have read and understand the information in this Operator's Manual and Parts Book and have been instructed in the operation of the equipment.